Mithunjack/Feathers_Chat_app/readme.md

 $ npx feathers help                           # Show all commands
 $ npx feathers generate service               # Generate a new Service
 ```

+ `SQlite viewer` extension recommended for viewing the database(SQlite) in VScode.

 ## Help

 For more information on all the things you can do with Feathers visit [docs.feathersjs.com](http://docs.feathersjs.com).